georgalis/pub/know/ProOps/framework.md

 The phases are [Risk](risk.md) analysis, [Design](design.md) plan, [Execution](exec.md) implementation
 and [Check](check.md) quality.
 From any starting point, they loop in that order.
-Components are represented in each phase according to the development within that phase, an [Index](index.md) locates component documents within each phase and a [Resource](resource.md) document contains a site [Glossary](resource.md#Glossary), [Acronym](resource.md#Acronym) table and bibliographic [Reference](resource.md#Reference) sections.
+Components are represented in each phase according to the development within that phase, an [Index](index.md) locates component representations within each phase and a [Resource](resource.md) document contains a site [Glossary](resource.md#Glossary), [Acronym](resource.md#Acronym) table and bibliographic [Reference](resource.md#Reference) sections.